briancaffey/verbose-equals-true/vuepress/docs/guide/project-setup/README.md

 There are two issues we have to deal with.
 First, the files that we created are owned by `root` user.
 This is because docker does things as the root user.

-First, let's change the permissions for these files as the tutorial instructs:
+First, let's change the permissions for these files as the tutorial instructs us to:

 ```
 sudo chown -R $USER:$USER .